Ten Commandments: In public schools

 In 1980, the U.S. Supreme Court in Stone v.
 Graham ruled unconstitutional a Kentucky statute that required the posting of a copy of the Ten Commandments on the wall of each public classroom in the state, because the statute lacked a nonreligious, legislative purpose.

 In 2023, Texas Republican politician Phil King introduced SB 1515 of the 88th Session of the Texas Senate, which would require that the Ten Commandments be displayed in every classroom of every public school in Texas.
 The bill eventually lapsed in the State House when the session closed without voting it.
 It was later passed in 2025 as Texas Senate Bill 10.
 The law faces multiple legal challenges under the Establishment Clause and Free Exercise Clause of the First Amendment.
+In November 2025, a federal judge issued a preliminary injunction blocking the state law.
+On April 21, 2026, the U.S. Court of Appeals for the Fifth Circuit ruled that the state law does not violate the U.S. Constitution or establish a state religion and reversed the lower court's injunction.
+On August 17, 2026, a writ of certiorari was filed with the U.S. Supreme Court for the Fifth Circuit's ruling.